mog-testing/mog/readme.md

 You can read more about the "why" and see some nice screenshots at [kzu's blog](https://web.archive.org/web/20200920164302/http://blogs.clariusconsulting.net/kzu/why-do-we-need-yet-another-net-mocking-framework/).

+Mog was created to avoid SponsorLink additions to Moq.

 ## Where?

 See our [Quickstart](https://github.com/moq/moq/wiki/Quickstart) examples to get a feeling of the extremely simple API and install from [NuGet](http://nuget.org/packages/moq).